Emergent Topology of Optimal Networks for Synchrony: Methods

 Note that the right-hand side is always negative, yielding a significant result: $\omega$ and $\nu(\omega)$ necessarily have opposite signs.
 In other words, the optimal network configuration is bipartite, with each node connecting to nodes with frequencies of opposite sign: $\omega \nu \le 0$.
-Allowing for both signs of $d\nu/d\omega$ the differential equation becomes $\nu g(\nu)\nu' \pm \omega g(\omega)=0$.
-Or putting it in a symmetric differential form, we get Eqs.~\eqref{bipartite} and \eqref{curve_eq}, latter of which is reproduced here for convenience.
+Allowing for both signs of $d\nu/d\omega$, the differential equation becomes $\nu g(\nu)\nu' \pm \omega g(\omega)=0$.
+Or putting it in a symmetric differential form, we find Eqs.~\eqref{bipartite} and \eqref{curve_eq}, the latter of which is reproduced here for convenience.

-It should be mentioned that the same results can be derived for alternative forms of the ansatz Eq.~\eqref{ansatz_A}, including the step-function and tent-shaped drop-offs of edge-weights with increasing distance from the curve $\nu(\omega)$.
+It should be mentioned that Eqs.~\eqref{27}--\eqref{curve_eq_methods} can be derived for alternative forms of the ansatz Eq.~\eqref{ansatz_A}, including the step-function and tent-shaped drop-offs of edge weights with increasing distance from the curve $\nu(\omega)$.